elainelei1211/rrf24_training_elaine/Stata/README.md

 Welcome to the **Reproducible Research Fundamentals 2024** training repository.
 This repository will guide you through all the exercises across the following stages:

-- **0. GitHub Workflow**: Gain essential GitHub skills, including how to create branches, commit changes, and open pull requests.
+- **0. path changes**:
-Run the do files, please Switch to 0/1 to not-run/run do-files mention the line they need to change directly, replace with your path what they contain, what you need to do to add folder path changed
+1. Please change the paths in your "main.do" do file with your own path in line 12-17

 - **1. Data Processing**: Learn to clean and tidy your datasets in preparation for analysis.
 - **2. Data Construction**: Build indicators and variables from the processed data.